atypdev/personalsite/_posts/2023-10-14-solar-eclipse-info.md

 title: "Solar Eclipse Info"
 icon: pen
 layout: post
+excerpt: "Info about the October 14th 2023 solar eclipse as visible from Colorado, with key timing and safety information for viewing."
 ---

 *Info about the October 14th 2023 solar eclipse as visible from my home in Colorado.*